Elhameed/ALU-PYQUEST/README.md

 ```sh
 PyQuest
 ```
-5. The game will start, and you will be presented with a series of questions related to the Python programming language.
+5. The game will start, and you will be presented with a series of questions related to the Python programming language from beginner to advanced level.

 That's it!
 You're all set to play ALU-PyQuest.

 ## How To Play 🎮